Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 2.5- Firefighting network:

-This network will be responsible to feed all the fire hydrants that exist in the infra, the different external fire hose cabinets, plus based on the design of your project, it can feed the firefighting network’s zones in a project
+This network will be responsible for feeding all the fire hydrants that exist in the infrastructure, the different external fire hose cabinets, plus, based on the design of your project, it can feed the firefighting network’s zones in a project

 2.6- Chilled/Hot Water networks:

-These networks will be responsible to transfer the cold water from the main chilled water pumps & hot water pumps respectively to the different mechanical units of the HVAC system which exist in different buildings of the project.
+These networks will be responsible for transferring cold water from the main chilled water pumps & hot water pumps, respectively, to the various mechanical units of the HVAC system located in different buildings of the project.

 2.7- Steam network:

-This is network mostly can be found in the medical project, where you have a central Boiler building that will generate the steam and to be transferred through this network to all the locations that require steam and don’t have their local steam unit.
-For example central laundry building, hospital, and so on.
+This network is mostly found in the medical project, where a central Boiler building generates steam and transfers it through this network to all locations that require steam but don’t have their own local steam unit.
+For example, the central laundry building, the hospital, and so on.

 Now, I will talk about the third category of the MEP systems